UAlbanyArchives/description_harvester/README.md

 last_query: 0
 ```

+### Repositories

+By default, when reading from ArchivesSpace, description harvester will use the repository name stored there.

+To enable the --repo argument, place a copy of your ArcLight repositories.yml file in ~.
+You can then use `harvest --id mss001 --repo slug` to index using the slug from repositories.yml.
+This will overrite the ArchivesSpace repository name.

+There is also the option do customize this with a plugin.

 ## Indexing from ArchivesSpace API to Arclight

 Once description_harvester is set up, you can index from the ASpace API to Arclight using the `to-arclight` command.